pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 15 - America Before the War.md

 #### Henry Fuseli, Hamlet and His Father's Ghose, 1780-1785

-It used to be tradition to tell scary stories during Christmas
 #### Why do we like being scared?
+- It used to be tradition to tell scary stories during Christmas
+- Life is scary
+-